Last Updated:

 High cost of Gorilla Trekking Permits

-• $800 per person per day in Uganda
+• $800 per person per day in Uganda, which also has more lodges at mid-range levels.

-If you are just in Uganda or Rwanda for the gorillas and spend 4 nights in country then that’s a massive $125 to $350 extra per night!
-But that’s why you’ve chosen to come to Rwanda in the first place.
-So you just have to chalk it up to the cost of having a life-affirming once-in-a-lifetime experience.
+If you are just in Uganda or Rwanda for the gorillas and spend 4 nights in country, then that’s a massive $125 to $350 extra per night!
+But that’s why you’ve chosen to come!
+So you just must chalk it up to having a life-affirming once-in-a-lifetime experience.

 There are three main reasons…